Should You Add Your JD, MBA, or Other Degrees Behind Your Name on LinkedIn?

 About Jared

-Jared Redick is a San Francisco-based executive coach, communications strategist, and brand development consultant with more than 25 years of experience helping companies and high-level professionals position themselves for growth and change.
-Get career coaching here, or co-develop your professional identity here.
+Jared Redick is a San Francisco-based executive coach, career strategist, and brand development consultant with more than 25 years of experience helping board directors, executives, builders, and aspiring leaders position themselves for career growth and change.